-DHPs are normally given as a short term solution to give a customer time to adjust their circumstances to be able to afford the rent shortfall themselves, although there are circumstances when help can be provided for longer.
-Awards are routinely made to help residents move to cheaper alternative accommodation or improve their financial situation.
-Awards can also be made to ease financial hardship as a result of a change in circumstances, a reduction in income, or where a tenancy is at risk.
+DHPs are made to help you move to cheaper alternative accommodation, or improve your financial situation.
+They can also be made to ease financial hardship as a result of a change in your circumstances, a reduction in income, or where your tenancy is at risk.

-Each request for a DHP is considered on its individual merits, taking into account the finances and personal circumstances of the customer.
-It's therefore important that you give as much information as possible when applying.
+Each request for a DHP is considered on its individual merits, taking into account your finances and personal circumstances.
+So it's important that you give as much information as possible when you apply.

 - Rent arrears